Kirity12/SmartCity-Pipeline/README.md

 - `docker-compose.yml`: Configuration for Docker Compose to run Kafka and Spark.
 - `jobs/spark-city.py`: Contains Spark Structured Streaming jobs.

+## Credits

+This project was inspired by the tutorial from @CodeWithYu (https://www.youtube.com/watch?v=Vv_fvwF41_0).
+- Thank you to @CodeWithYu for their amazing tutorial on Kafka and Spark.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.